 Andrea Keimel, Head of the Department of Economic and Tourism Development of Graz, shares her views.
 The interview is part of our series of location features aimed at presenting cities and regions as potential places to live and do business in – and to introduce you to the person in charge.
 If you’d like to introduce your location, please contact us.

 Andrea, Graz is an important economic hub in Austria.
-What makes it so attractive as location to visit, but also to invest and work?
+What makes it so attractive as a location to visit, but also to invest and work?

-Graz is a city with many faces: university city, City of Design, research center and cultural capital at the same time.
+Graz is a city with many faces: a university city, City of Design, research centre and cultural capital at the same time.
 Around 60,000 students meet world market leaders, a lively start-up landscape mixes with the bustling creative scene and UNESCO World Heritage Sites meet renowned research institutes.
 This diversity makes Graz unique as a business location.

 As Head of Economic and Tourism Development at Graz City administration – in your view, what does Graz stand for today?

-Graz stands for the above described mix of the dynamic university environment and renowned industry leaders.
+Graz stands for the above-described mix of the dynamic university environment and renowned industry leaders.
 Add to this a pinch of design, culture and quality of life – and voilá, that is our city.

 How does your organization help the city to attract investors and talent?